drealecs/thread-worker/readme.md

  - **Queue** is a queue of tasks.
 Tasks can be put into queue by a process and taken out for execution by another process.

  - **Executor** is an wrapper over a queue.
-It can be passed to running task so that those tasks can spawn more tasks.
+Tasks will be passed to it in one PHP script and in another php script **RemoteExecutor** will be used to work on those tasks.

  - **TaskResult** or **TaskException** are the result of a **Task**.